zeineb111/Linguistic-cues-for-Textual-classification/index.md

 -- Explain embeddings

 To note how important the embeddings are the model initially run without them only reached 82% accuracy and 70% F1 score on the training set with very slow convergence (after 100 epochs, which was almost 1 hour of running with the google COLAB GPU).
-However stay tuned to see what is the effect of adding an embedding layer to the model :smiley:
+However stay tuned to see what is the effect of adding an embedding layer to the model.